LeeMorinUCF/Hidden_Comp_Risks/logistic/README.md

 >
 ```

-Thie regression with only 6 points as the event is as follows.
+The regression with only 6 points as the event is as follows.

 ```R
 Coefficients: